 Would you hold a grudge for 48 years?
-At a 2011 Canadian Football League luncheon, things took a shocking turn between former linebacker and wrestler “King Kong” Angelo Mosca and quarterback Joe Kapp.
+At a 2011 Canadian Football League luncheon, things took a shocking turn between former defensive tackle and wrestler “King Kong” Angelo Mosca and quarterback Joe Kapp.
 It all stemmed from a controversial play in 1963.
 Sometimes old rivalries die hard, but nobody expected this!

 The Outrageous Fight Between Angelo Mosca and Joe Kapp